jackmcconnell/bnfw/README.txt

 = Can users create their own email notifications? =

 Not using BNFW.
-If you want to let users create their own email notifications, check out my other plugin: [Content Notify](https://contentnotify.com).
+If you want to let users create their own email notifications/subscriptions/alerts, check out my other plugin: [Content Notify](https://contentnotify.com).

 = Notifications aren't coming through! =